Asamartino/Rust_for_everyone/src/chapter_3/README.md

 -  level 0: beginner exercises to get you familiar with the Rust syntax
 -  level 1: easy exercises
 -  level 2: intermediate exercises.
 They combine multiple concepts together, you might need to look around for a solution (as you might not know some concepts)

+The multiple choice questions (MCQ) can be taken at any time.
+We recommend that you do it without any exeternal help.